Skip to main content

 Academic

 The metabolic derangements stemming from chronic Hypothalamic-Pituitary-Gonadal (HPG) axis dysfunction represent a complex interplay between endocrinology, immunology, and cellular biology.
 The decline in anabolic sex hormones, such as testosterone and dehydroepiandrosterone (DHEA), and the dysregulation of estrogens create a systemic environment conducive to a state of chronic, low-grade inflammation, a phenomenon often termed “inflammaging.”
-This inflammatory state is a primary driver of the and endothelial dysfunction that characterize the metabolic syndrome.
+This inflammatory state is a primary driver of the insulin resistance and endothelial dysfunction that characterize the metabolic syndrome.

 Understanding the molecular mechanisms that connect sex hormone deficiencies to this pro-inflammatory phenotype is essential for appreciating the full scope of the metabolic risk.